cgTeate/Recipe-App/README.md

 3a).
 Once you selected the previously stated option then, in the left tab, select 'Restart' then select 'Stop' and finally select 'Start'.

 4a).
 If open, close out of SSMS and then reopen it.
-Go to Visual Studios and refresh the database server connection in the Server Explorer panel.
+Go to Visual Studio and refresh the database server connection in the Server Explorer panel.

 5a).
 Start the project.